 the tapestry techie stuff!

 I love Tapestry history.
-One of things that rarely happens is for someone to write on historical technique or tools or there usage.
+One of things that rarely

 This is a very interesting article on the history of bobbins and how they are used.
 The Cover was borrowed from an outline of one of my tapestry.
 The article is well illustrated with many historical examples and less historical pictures of my using bobbins on my tapestry And He…I was extremely pleased to be able to supply a bit of information on contemporary usage of bobbins.
 It’s a fascinating article and the research that MS. Nutz has done to produce the article make it well worth reading.
 IF your interested in reading the article and having trouble finding it let me know and we can work.
 Something out.